 - 1. Aftercare runs daily, except on half-days of school. - 2.
-Aftercare ends at 5:30PM and parents/guardians come to the OUTSIDE Art Room door to pick up their children.
-(Pre-K located in the Early Childhood Building) - 3.
-Faculty and staff supervise the program. - 4.
-The Hourly price is \$9.00 with 15 minute increments for billing purposes. - 5.
-STUDENTS bring their own SNACKS which can be eaten at any time during After-Care. - 6.
-After 5:30pm, a late fee of \$25.00 will be assessed for the first minute, plus \$1.00 per minute thereafter. - 7.
-K-1 After-Care will immediately follow dismissal in the Art Room and begin play. - 8.
-There is a one way direct phone line into the Art Room at 636-474-1676.
+Aftercare ends at 5:30PM. - 3.
+1st 8th grade parents/guardians come to the OUTSIDE Art Room door to pick up their children. - 4.
+PK & K parents/guardians come to the Early Childhood Building's front doors and use the direct phone number located on the doors to call directly to the designated room. - 5.
+Faculty and staff supervise the program. - 6.
+The Hourly price is \$9.00 with 15 minute increments for billing purposes. - 7.
+STUDENTS bring their own SNACKS which can be eaten at any time during After-Care.
+(PK & K have a designated snack time around 4:00) - 8.
+After 5:30pm, a late fee of \$25.00 will be assessed for the first minute, plus \$1.00 per minute thereafter. - 9.
+1st 8th grade After-Care will immediately follow dismissal in the Art Room and begin play. - 10.
+PK & K Aftercare will immediately follow dismissal in a preschool classroom.